-First, we built this comprehensive resource to have a coherent data structure.
+We built this comprehensive resource to have a coherent data structure.
 Broadly, it organizes a large amount of data for brain functional genomics in a pyramid (or hierarchical?) shape (Figure 1).
 The bottom includes the largest scale data with often controlled access such as individual genotyping and raw next generation sequencing data of transcriptomics and epigenomics.
 It is followed by the uniformly processed and summarized data from the bottom such as open chromatin peaks and gene expression quantifications.
 Derived from these data, the middle part then includes the brain related genomic elements and interactions such as QTLs, enhancers and gene regulatory networks.
 Finally, at the top, the resource contains an intuitive and interpretive model revealing how the genomic elements interact to affect brain functions and phenotypes.

-Second, in terms of the data corpus for building this large-scale comprehensive resource, we included all the datasets from PsychENCODE related to the adult brain and merged them with the data from other relevant projects including ENCODE, CommonMind, GTEx, Epigenomics Roadmap, and recent brain single cell studies.
+In terms of the [[bottom level]] data corpus for building this large-scale comprehensive resource, we included all the datasets from PsychENCODE related to the adult brain and merged them with the data from other relevant projects including ENCODE, CommonMind, GTEx, Epigenomics Roadmap, and recent brain single cell studies.
 In total, this resource has XXXX data samples of 1931 individual adult brains from multiple cohorts, covering high variability among brain phenotypes and psychiatric disorders.
 The major data types include genotyping, RNA-seq, ChIP-seq, ATAC-seq, HiC and single-cell data.
 In particular, we used the annotations from reference brain project to define the brain related genomic elements, and the ENCODE standard pipelines to uniformly process all raw next generation sequencing data for both bulk and single cell data to find their activities.

+[[cut]]

 Moreover, we further analyzed these data and systematically identified the functional genomic elements for adult brain; i.e., the derived data including the brain-active enhancers, differentially expressed genes and transcripts, and QTLs associated with various phenotypes.
 In addition, our analyses and model revealed the interactions among these brain genomic elements such as imputed gene regulatory networks in which enhancer to gene linkages are identified by HiC data, and the single cell fractions of individual tissues for both neuronal and non-neuronal cells.

 III.
 Bulk and single cell transcriptome analysis and deconvolution explain gene expression and cell fraction changes (714)

 Given the large-scale bulk transcriptomic data in resource, we are interested to identify the genomic elements that have specific transcriptional activities in adult brain at the tissue level.
 In particular, we used the ENCODE standard RNA-seq pipeline to uniformly process the RNA-seq data of available samples from PEC and GTEx to quantify the expression levels for the protein coding genes, transcripts, noncoding RNA and novel transcribed regions of brain and other tissues.
-Using these data, we found more interpreted functional elements such as sets of differentially expressed and co-expressed genes characterizing various brain regions, phenotypes and disorders [cap1], and reported them in our resource.
+Using these data, we found more interpreted functional elements such as sets of differentially expressed and co-expressed genes characterizing various brain regions, phenotypes and disorders [cap1], and reported them in our resource.[[consolidate?]]
 For example, we identified a group of genes that differentially express across ages (Figure xxx).
 In particular, the gene involved in early growth response is down-regulated at elder samples whereas the gene with ceruloplasmin is down-regulated around the middle ages.

 The brain tissues have been found to comprise a variety of cell types including neuronal and non-neuronal cells such as astrocytes [refs].
 One issue with the changes of gene expression in our brain tissue samples is whether the changes are driven by gene expression in a particular cell type or different cell-type populations.
 To address this, we integrated the single cell transcriptome data to discover how the gene expression from various cell types contribute to the bulk gene expression using two strategies.